radiosilence/python-nginx/README.md

 Also has a handy query class for manipulating config.

-It also works with Python 3!
+Totally compatible with Python 3!

 Quickstart